dfinity/ICRC-1/standards/ICRC-3/README.md

 - the hash of a `Nat` is the [`leb128`](https://en.wikipedia.org/wiki/LEB128#Unsigned_LEB128) encoding of the number
 - the hash of an `Int` is the [`sleb128`](https://en.wikipedia.org/wiki/LEB128#Signed_LEB128) encoding of the number
 - the hash of an `Array` is the hash of the concatenation of the hashes of all the elements of the array
 - the hash of a `Map` is the hash of the concatenation of all the hashed items of the map sorted.
-An hashed item is the tuple composed by the hash of the key and the hash of the value.
+A hashed item is the tuple composed by the hash of the key and the hash of the value.

 ## Standards Transactions